Rue McClanahan: Career

 On television, she appeared as Matilda Joslyn Gage, mother-in-law of L. Frank Baum in the made-for-TV movie The Dreamer of Oz (1990).
-She made guest appearances on Murder, She Wrote and Newhart.
+She also made guest appearances on TV game shows including The $10,000 Pyramid, Hollywood Squares, and Tattletales.
+She made guest appearances on Murder, She Wrote, Charles in Charge and Newhart.
 In the early 1990s, McClanahan appeared as Margaret Becker in a trilogy of made-for-television films: Children of the Bride, Baby of the Bride, and Mother of the Bride.
-She voice-acted in cartoons, voicing Scarlett in the 1997 Fox Christmas special Annabelle's Wish.
+She voice-acted in cartoons, voicing Scarlett the horse in the 1997 Fox Christmas special Annabelle's Wish.
 She played the role of Steve's grandmother in the Blue's Clues video Blue's Big Treasure Hunt (1999).
 On Spider-Man: The Animated Series, she appeared in the 1994 episode "Doctor Octopus: Armed And Dangerous" as Anastasia Hardy.
 She played a biology teacher in 1997's Starship Troopers.
-She voiced the role of Bunny in a 2007 episode of King of the Hill, "Hair Today, Gone Today".
+She voiced the role of Bunny in a 2007 episode of King of the Hill, "Hair Today, Gone Today."
 In 2009, she appeared in an episode of Law & Order as a woman who had an affair with John F. Kennedy.

-On Broadway, McClanahan replaced Tammy Grimes as "The Visitor from New York" (Hannah Warren) in the Neil Simon comedy California Suite from April 4, 1977, until the show closed on July 2 of that same year.
+On Broadway, McClanahan appeared in the all-woman cast of The Women in 2001–2002, alongside Cynthia Nixon, Jennifer Coolidge, among others.
+She replaced Tammy Grimes as "The Visitor from New York" (Hannah Warren) in the Neil Simon comedy California Suite from April 4, 1977, until the show closed on July 2 of that same year.

-In 2003, she appeared alongside Mark Hamill in the two-hander Six Dance Lessons in Six Weeks at the Coconut Grove Playhouse in Miami.
+In 2003, she appeared alongside Mark Hamill in the two-hander Six Dance Lessons in Six Weeks at the Coconut Grove Playhouse in Miami, Florida.
 She chose not to continue with the production and was replaced by Polly Bergen for the Broadway performances.
 The same year, she appeared in the musical romantic comedy film The Fighting Temptations as Nancy Stringer, which costarred Cuba Gooding, Jr., Beyoncé Knowles, Mike Epps, and Steve Harvey.
 On Broadway, she replaced Carole Shelley as Madame Morrible in the musical Wicked on May 31, 2005.
 She played the role for eight months until January 8, 2006.
 She was replaced by Carol Kane on January 10, 2006.

 Her autobiography, My First Five Husbands ... and the Ones Who Got Away, was released in 2007.
-In June 2008, The Golden Girls was awarded the 'Pop Culture' award at the Sixth Annual TV Land Awards.
-McClanahan accepted the award with co-stars Bea Arthur and Betty White.
-McClanahan's final acting role was in the cable series Sordid Lives on the Logo network, which premiered July 23, 2008, playing Peggy Ingram.
+In June 2008, The Golden Girls was awarded the Pop Culture award at the Sixth Annual TV Land Awards; McClanahan accepted the award with co-stars Arthur and White.
+McClanahan's final acting role was as Peggy Ingram in the cable series Sordid Lives on the Logo network, which premiered July 23, 2008.